harthur/nomnom/README.md

 # nomnom
-nomnom is a small option parser for node and CommonJS.
-It just parses your args and gives them back to you in a hash.
+nomnom is an option parser for node and CommonJS.
+It just noms your args and gives them back to you in a hash.

 	var nomnom = require("nomnom");